 Virginia Adoption Requirements

 If you’re thinking about adopting a child, congratulations!
 This is an exciting time for you, and you most likely have quite a bit on your mind.
-First and foremost, you’ll need to know whether or not you’re eligible to adopt in Virginia.
-Since all states have laws that vary slightly in this department, we’ve compiled the following information to answer all your questions about adoption requirements in Virginia.
+First and foremost, you’ll need to know whether or not you’re eligible for adoption in Virginia.
+Because all states have laws that vary slightly in this department, we’ve compiled the following information to answer all your questions about adoption in Virginia.

 What are the requirements to adopt a child in Virginia?